Wainui Falls: Wainui Falls Track

 The waterfall can be reached via the Wainui Falls Track, a 3.4 km round-trip bush walk that follows the Wainui River up to the waterfall.
 The track is accessed via a carpark at the end of Wainui Falls Rd, 300 m from the main road (Abel Tasman Drive).
 A cafe and toilets are available at the carpark area.
 The track takes about 1 to 1.5 hours round-trip.

-The track meanders through a native forest of ferns, nikau palms, and rata trees.
+The track meanders through a native forest of ferns, nīkau palms, and rātā trees.
 Giant carnivorous land snails of the genus Powelliphanta, among the largest land snails in the world, can sometimes be found on the forest floor near the track.

 The waterfall has been a popular sightseeing destination since at least the early 20th century.
-Older locals report that "in the early days" when people used to drive out to the track in Model Ts, the track was very steep and that it was common for trampers to fall in the river.
+Older locals report that "in the early days" when people used to drive out to the track in Ford Model Ts, the track was very steep and that it was common for trampers to fall in the river.

 The track was closed for maintenance in 2015 for several months while the track was re-engineered and a new 10-person-capacity suspension bridge was built to replace the old suspension bridge, which was a one-at-a-time crossing and could result in significant queues during summer months.
 The bridge crosses the Wainui River above large granite blocks and tumbled logs that pile up after winter floods.
 While some locals lamented that the track had lost a bit of its charm and feeling of danger (with regards to the old bridge), they also commented that it was a huge benefit that the track was now more accessible to everyone.
 The track is maintained by the New Zealand Department of Conservation.